Robo3D/Robo-iOS-Beta/README.md

 The QR code reader will populate the required field.
 Press "Use Key" to finish this step.

 #### Step 4: Complete the setup by pressing "Add Printer" at the bottom of the screen.

+### Flashing the image to your SD Card

+## Windows

+	1. Download Win32 Disk Imager from here and open up the program
+	2. Warning: CHECK this step very CAREFULLY - Click on the device you want to write to (hint; make sure its your sd card) you do not     want to overwrite your hard drive with all of your other files on it
+	3. Click on the folder icon to select your image file
+	4. Find the robo file and click open
+	5. Double check to make sure you are writing the file to the right sd card
+	6. Click "Write"
+	7. Click "Yes"
+	8. Eject the sd card safely to avoid curruption